Local assemblyman wants the state lottery to increase funding for public schools

-Albany, N.Y.
-(NEWS10) – A number of school districts, including here in the Capital Region, are suffering financially.
-Governor Cuomo’s proposed twenty percent cut to education threatens to make the situation even worse.
+ALBANY, N.Y.
+(NEWS10) — A number of school districts, including in the Capital Region, are suffering financially.
+Governor Andrew Cuomo’s proposed 20 percent cut to education threatens to make the situation even worse.

 In an effort to help find a solution, Assemblyman Angelo Santabarbara is introducing a bill in the State Assembly that calls for an increase in state lottery funds for “Emergency COVID Relief Aid” to public schools.